angelmontilla/tsadts/README.md

 - Queue and DQueue for FIFO logic.
 - List and DblList for accessing data in a List distribution.
 - Tree for ordering an other kind of tree's operations.
-- And Graphs directed or not.
+- And Graphs directed.

 It incorpores characteristics as:
 - Iterators
 - OOP design wit clases for to extend
+- Dijsktra minimun path as jasmine test

 And solve typicall problems like finding, ordering, ...